s-tikhomirov/s-tikhomirov.github.io/_posts/2022-01-03-lightning-probing-2.md

 <img width="400" src="../images/lightning-probing-2/3dim.png" alt="Probing a three-channel hop with equal capacities."/>

 Analogously to the two-dimensional case, each probe now cuts a _cube_ (instead of a square) from the lower-left vertex of the larger _cube_ that represents the hop.
-The two bounds on $h$ correspond to two surfaces, each composed of three perpendicular faces of the respective cube.
+The two bounds on h correspond to two surfaces, each composed of three perpendicular faces of the respective cube.
 The true balance must be above the smaller (purple) surface representing the lower bound, and below the larger (orange) surface representing the upper bound.

-What happens when the attacker learn $h$ precisely?
+What happens when the attacker learn h precisely?
 The two surfaces collapse into one:

 <img width="400" src="../images/lightning-probing-2/3dim-final.png" alt="A three-channel hop fully probed from one direction."/>